machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ### `code-doc`

 Adds or updates documentation comments in source code.
-Use this Act when classes, methods, functions, or similar code elements need clearer documentation, such as Javadoc for Java or docstrings for Python.
+Use this Act when classes, methods, functions, or similar code elements need clearer documentation, such as Javadoc for Java, docstrings for Python, or XML comments for C#.

-It focuses on documentation only.
+This Act focuses only on documentation.
 It should not change code logic or structure.

 ### `commit`

-Analyzes current version-control changes, groups related modifications, creates commit messages, and can run the appropriate Git or SVN commands through function tools.
+Helps document and commit local version-control changes.
+It checks the current folder status, analyzes modified files, groups related changes, generates commit messages that match the project's history, and can execute Git or SVN commands through function tools.

-Use this Act when you want help preparing and committing local project changes.
-It runs interactively and is designed to avoid asking for extra confirmation once the task is clear.
+Use this Act when you want help preparing clean commits for the current project.
+It runs interactively and is intended to avoid unnecessary confirmation once the task is clear.

 ### `grype-fix`

-Reviews vulnerability results from Grype, identifies affected dependencies, updates them to fixed versions when possible, builds the project, and documents dependency changes.
+Identifies and fixes dependency vulnerabilities using Grype scan results.
+It expects Syft and Grype to be installed, generates or uses an SBOM, finds vulnerable dependencies with available fixes, updates build files where possible, builds the project, and documents changes.

-Use this Act when Syft and Grype are installed and you want to remediate dependency vulnerabilities in a project, especially a Maven project.
+Use this Act when you need to remediate dependency vulnerabilities, especially in Maven or multi-module Maven projects.

 ### `help`

-Provides help for the Ghostwriter Act feature.
-It can explain available Acts, summarize Act definitions, describe configuration, and guide users through inheritance, inputs, and usage.
+Provides user-friendly help for the Ghostwriter Act feature.
+It can explain what Acts are, show how to run them, summarize Act definitions, describe inheritance and overrides, and help users understand available tools and configuration.

-Use this Act when you are learning how Acts work or when you need details about a specific Act.
+Use this Act when you are learning Ghostwriter, exploring available Acts, or troubleshooting Act usage.

 ### `sonar-fix`

 Fetches and fixes SonarQube issues for the current project component.
-It focuses on quality, security, maintainability, unit test coverage, and build validation.
+It focuses on quality, security, maintainability, unit test coverage, successful builds, and avoiding changes to SonarQube configuration or quality gates.

 Use this Act when a project has SonarQube findings that should be corrected in code.
-It uses SonarQube-related placeholders such as `${sonar.host}`, `${sonar.token}`, `${sonar.qualities}`, and `${sonar.severity}` at runtime.
+It uses runtime placeholders such as `${sonar.host}`, `${sonar.token}`, `${sonar.qualities}`, and `${sonar.severity}`.

 ### `task`

-A minimal general-purpose Act for custom user prompts.
-It provides a basic project-aware assistant role and sends the user's request through `${public.prompt}`.
+Provides a minimal general-purpose project-aware assistant.
+It sends the user's request through `${public.prompt}` without adding a specialized workflow.

-Use this Act when no specialized Act fits the task or when you want to ask a one-off project-related question.
+Use this Act for one-off project questions or tasks when no specialized Act is a better fit.

 ### `unit-tests`

 Generates or improves unit tests.
-It builds the project, uses coverage reports such as JaCoCo, identifies under-tested areas, creates or updates tests, and aims for meaningful high coverage.
+It builds the project, uses Maven and JaCoCo coverage reports, identifies uncovered or under-covered code, creates or updates tests, and aims for meaningful high coverage.

-Use this Act when you want to improve test coverage for source code while following the project's existing test framework and structure.
+Use this Act when you want to improve test coverage while following the project's existing test framework, package structure, and test style.

 ## Summary

-The Act feature turns common AI-assisted development tasks into reusable workflows.
-It combines TOML configuration, project context, prompts, inheritance, episodes, placeholders, and function tools into one practical mechanism.
+Acts turn common AI-assisted development work into reusable workflows.
+They combine TOML configuration, instructions, prompts, project context, placeholders, inheritance, defaults, episodes, interactive mode, and function tools.

-For new users, the easiest starting points are:
+Good starting commands are:

 ```text
 --act help